-Even though it’s freezing where we live right now, my toddler loves doing ice cube activities inside!
+My toddler has been doing ice cube activities inside since it’s still cold here, but I can’t wait till summer to try this outside!
 Since I introduced this activity about two weeks ago, she asks for “Ice Animals” every single day.

 I love taking a sensory play idea, like ice sensory play for toddlers, and adding other early learning ideas to the activity.
 As a Speech-Language Pathologist, I’m always looking for ways to add a language development angle to any activity and this one didn’t disappoint!

 Sensory Play for Toddlers with Ice Cube Activities

 The contrast of temperatures is the central idea for this sensory bin idea – the ice is cold and I paired it with warm water in squirt bottles.
 If you were doing this in the summer, you might not even need the warm water!

 She got to work on pouring, squirting and trying to grab slippery ice cubes.
 The first few times she did this activity, we did it as an interactive-play, learning activity, but now she plays with it independently while I work on other kitchen tasks.
 Just be sure to put down a towel to keep the floor dry!

 *This post contains affiliate links, which means we could receive a commission if you click a link and purchase something that we have recommended.